Guichaguri/crud-query-parser/README.md

   partitionKey: 'id',
 });

-// Then, you can pass a partial Query/Scan/GetItem input to it:
+// Then, you can pass a partial Query/Scan input to it:
-// const result = adapter.getMany({}, crudRequest);
+// const result = await adapter.getMany({}, crudRequest);
 ```

 The DynamoDB has the following caveats: